 From 1971 through the mid ’80s, Jones tended to Richards’ instruments whenever the band was on the road or in a studio.
-History, however, recalls him more for building unusual solidbody guitars for a host of superstars; for Richards, there was a handful of five-stringed instruments to accommodate alternate-tuned forays like “Jumpin’ Jack Flash,” “Street Fighting Man,” “Can’t Always Get What You Want,” “Brown Sugar,” and “Tumblin’ Dice.”
+In ’78, Richards helped Jones establish a guitar repair shop in Austin, Texas, where he built for a host of superstars – for Richards, they included a handful of five-stringed instruments to accommodate alternate-tuned forays like “Jumpin’ Jack Flash,” “Street Fighting Man,” “Can’t Always Get What You Want,” “Brown Sugar,” and “Tumblin’ Dice.”
 Every guitar was given personal attention in the form of tweaked body carves, scale lengths, and inlays (Tom Petty asked for broken hearts on his fretboard, Bob Dylan wanted crosses).
 His customer list also included Willie Nelson’s band, James Honeyman Scott (the Pretenders), Chris Ethridge, Joe Ely, Richards bandmate Ronnie Wood, and others.

-Behind Jones’ affiliation with the Rolling Stones lies a fascinating story of how a kid from Texas one day showed up unannounced at the Stones’ headquarters in France, where Richards and the band were hard at work making one of their best albums.
+Behind Jones’ affiliation with the Rolling Stones lies a fascinating story of how a kid from Tennessee one day showed up, unannounced, in France, where Richards and the band were hard at work.
 The audacity and his skills then put him to work with the group through major tours and albums in the band’s prime.
 He was at Altamont, and lived with the band in England, staying close to Richards on “jet-jags and binges” between retreats home during Stones downtime.

-In the mid ’90s, Jones began a 12-year stint in prison, then in 2014, he returned to Tennessee to re-establish his brand.
-In April, he was diagnosed with lung cancer.
-A longtime smoker, he’d gone without a cigarette (or drink of alcohol) for more than 15 years when he was handed the diagnosis – and told he could expect to live another few months to a few years if he was willing to undergo treatment.
+In the mid ’90s, Jones began a 12-year stint in prison, then in 2014 returned to Tennessee to re-establish his brand.
+In April of ’15, he was diagnosed with lung cancer.
+A longtime smoker, he’d gone without a cigarette (or drink of alcohol) for more than 15 years when he was told he could expect to live another few months to a few years if he was willing to undergo treatment.

-Admittedly “freaked out,” Jones and his doctors set about treatment involving chemotherapy and radiation, and by mid September, the prognosis had changed; clear of cancer, he credits the medicine along with his spirit, spirituality, and attitude.
+Admittedly “freaked out” as his doctors planned a course of chemotherapy and radiation, by mid September the prognosis had changed; clear of cancer, he credits the medicine along with his spirit, spirituality, and attitude.
 “I’m a happy guy,” he said.

 Jones turned 66 on October 8, and is focused on regaining his strength, his mother close at hand – today, “an adorable 85-year-old lady who drinks a pot of strong black coffee every day,” according to Jeff Smith, a guitar collector who, after finding a TNJ, took it upon himself to locate Jones (see sidebar), who had seemingly disappeared.
 He’s starting with 20 guitars called the TNJ Keith Richards model, using flamed cherry for their bodies.
 Those completed first will go to Richards himself, along with one or two for Wood.